 Watching parents and loved ones with dementia slowly fade away is heartbreaking, but the use of doll therapy is emerging as a powerful way to put a sparkle back in patients’ eyes by giving them something to care about and hold close.

-Some may find the thought a family member or patient caring for an inanimate object disconcerting or demeaning.
+Some may find the thought of a family member or patient caring for an inanimate object disconcerting or demeaning.

 But health professionals have found when used appropriately, the therapy can boost patients’ animation and communication and also work as a non-pharmacological intervention to manage anxiety, aggression and other behavioural disorders exhibited by 60-90 per cent of dementia sufferers.